 In the latest episode of Venture Confidential, Peter is joined by Shruti Gandhi, Founder of Array Ventures.
-Shruti explains how she stumbled into a full-time career in venture and walks us down the career path that led to the inception of Array.
-She also shares her thesis driven approach to understanding problems and developing an informed point of view, illustrating them with a few examples.
+Shruti explains how she stumbled into a full time career in venture and walks us down the career path that led to the inception of Array.

 About the Guests